 - A Boppy pillow/feeding pillow.
 I loved this, it was so useful for nursing and to let the baby’s lie down and watch the world go by.
 It was a real lifesaver when the boys were small to sit them on it and let them watch me potter around the living area.
 It was also great for Wyatt with his reflux, he took some of his naps on it.
 We always used it with supervision because there is a chance of baby slipping down and cutting their airway off by pushing their chin forward.

 - A front pack.
 This is a difficult one.
 On the one hand, you are going to hold the weight anyway, so why not distribute it more evenly.
 On the other, from about six months my little guys became too heavy for my shoulders to bear for too long.
-I would like a sling for the first few months if I do it again.
+I absolutely loved having the Boba wrap with number three and I was so sad that I hadn’t heard of it for the first two.
+For more about baby wearing see this post.

 I loved the Gemini Beco – it goes from 7 pounds/3kg, which both of my babies started off at!